gubasso/gubasso.xyz/ripi/Issue/resume_cv_page/description.md

 https://github.com/ismaelpamplona/resume.isma.codes/blob/main/src%2Froutes%2Fdata.yml

-- review experiences based on reviewd projects
+- [x] review experiences based on reviewd projects
+- [x] review roles
+- [x] review experiences based on reviewd roles
+- [ ] review teachings
+- [ ] review experiences based on reviewd teachings
 - [ ] at each section, check which are the basic AST optimized fields that this section has to have
 - [ ] projects, skills, technologies:
   - put all related stuff